Sarvenaz2000/assignment2_rt_part1/README.md

 #### 4. Stopping the Nodes

 To stop the nodes, simply press `Ctrl+C` in the terminal where each node is running.
 This will terminate the nodes and halt the simulation.

+**Summary**
+This project implements a ROS-based system for controlling a robot in a Gazebo simulation, using Action Clients and Service Nodes for target coordinate management.
+The system allows users to set target positions for the robot, retrieve the last target coordinates, and cancel or update goals dynamically.

+Key components:
+1. **Action Client Node**: Interacts with the Action Server to send target coordinates, handles user input for goal setting, subscribes  for robot position, and publishes the robot's status.
+2. **Service Node**: Provides a service to fetch the last target coordinates.
+3. **Launch File**: Starts both nodes simultaneously.

+The project includes a folder structure with launch files, custom message and service definitions, Python scripts for the nodes, and configuration files for building and managing the package.

+To get started, ensure **ROS Noetic** and **Python 3** are installed, and set up a ROS workspace.
+Clone both the `assignment_2_2024` package (for the simulation and action server) and this repository, build the workspace, and source it.

+To run the system, first launch the simulation environment with `roslaunch assignment_2_2024 assignment1.launch`, then launch either the C++ or Python version of the nodes.
+After the nodes are running, you can call the service to retrieve the last target coordinates.
+To stop the nodes, press `Ctrl+C` in the terminal.

+The communication flow between the Action Client Node and Action Server allows the robot to navigate to specified goals, cancel ongoing tasks, or confirm when a goal is reached, ensuring interactive control over the robot’s movement.